BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Create an address
 -----------------

-Proceed to the Main screen and click the blue "Receive" button at the top right corner.
+Proceed to the Main screen and click the blue 'Receive' button at the top right corner.
 Receive Dialog will open:

 Sending BEAM